codecheckers/codecheckers.github.io/partners.md

 ---
 layout: page
-title: Team and Partners
+title: Partners
+permalink: /partners/
+redirect_from:
-permalink: /team/
+  - /team/
+  - /team
 ---

-CODECHECK is a collaboration project lead by Stephen Eglen and Daniel Nüst together with [a community of codecheckers](/get-involved) and external partners in the scientific, publishing, and scholarly infrastructure communities.
+CODECHECK is a collaboration project lead by Stephen Eglen and Daniel Nüst together with [a community of codecheckers](/get-involved), collaborators in the scientific, publishing and scholarly infrastructure communities, and a [codecheckers team](https://github.com/orgs/codecheckers/teams/codecheckers).

+## Team

-## Stephen Eglen (PI)
+### Stephen Eglen (PI)

 Stephen Eglen is a reader in Computational Neuroscience at the [University of Cambridge](https://www.cam.ac.uk/).
 He has over 20 years experience as a researcher in Computational Neuroscience, and has worked on several projects encouraging more code and data sharing in Neuroscience.